What about Pre-sale Building & Pest inspection reports?

 What services do we provide?

-Our specialisation is Property Sales & Management.
+Our specialisation is just Property Sales.

 We do not fragment our time and skills with a range of add-on services.
 Our time and energy is purely spent on providing the best real estate services.